Edited by Yang Young Jun

 Translated by Kim Hoyeun

 WARNING: This article contains a minor spoiler.

 The Closet, a mystery horror thriller, was released on Feb 5.
-The movie follows the footsteps of Sang Won looking for his missing daughter with the help of a mystery man, Kyung Hoon.
-The movie got off to a good start by beating Birds of Prey to top daily box office for three days in a row.
-Most audience are satisfied with the film, but it is almost impossible for even good works to have no flaws.
+The movie follows the footsteps of Sang Won as he looks for his missing daughter with the help of a mystery man, Kyung Hoon.
+The movie got off to a good start by beating Birds of Prey to the top daily box office for three days in a row.
+Most audiences are satisfied with the film, but it is almost impossible for even good works to have no flaws.

 Let’s look at what the editor feels like The Closet‘s cinematic pros and cons are.

 Pros – Raging Tension Early In The Movie

 The beginning of the movie moves along in such speed that every scene heightens the tension.
 The dramatic interpretation with VCR, Ina’s sudden change like Hyo Jin of The Wailing, and the nightmares of Sang Won present a sense of fear and help the audience to focus.
 The tension up to Ina’s disappearance is as impressive as any other great horror films.

 Cons – Less Horror, More Drama